symfony/symfony-docs/components/console/usage.rst

 ~~~~~~~~~~~~~~~

 You do not have to type out the full command names.
 You can just type the
 shortest unambiguous name to run a command.
-So if there are non clashing
+So if there are non-clashing
 commands, then you can run ``help`` like this:

 .. code-block:: bash